Monthly Tech-Tip from Tony Hansen SignUp

 Article

 Firing an electric kiln is like using a microwave oven, right?
 Just slap the ware in, slam the lid, set the controller to cone fire, and take out the beautiful ware the next day.
 It is that simple isn't it?
 Not quite!
-If you are using a top loading hobby electric kiln for stoneware pottery, it is good to be aware of what you have.
-Compared to industrial electric kilns, you have something that is fragile, hard to control, difficult to maintain, fires unevenly, has little or no ventilation and is an energy hog!
-It has no element holders, no draft, a heat leaking lid, bulky energy-stealing kiln furniture and a toy controller.
-Yet hobby kilns have proven great for earthenware and slip cast ceramics that do not require tight control and they have also given many people the opportunity to get into stoneware pottery and porcelain, and even small scale manufacturing.
+If you are using a top-loading hobby electric kiln for stoneware pottery, it is good to be aware of some things.
+Compared to industrial electric kilns, these kilns are fragile, hard to control, difficult to maintain, fire unevenly, have little or no ventilation and are an energy hog!
+They have no element holders, no draft, a heat-leaking lid, bulky energy-stealing kiln furniture and a toy controller.
+Yet hobby kilns have proven great for earthenware and slip-cast ceramics that do not require tight control and they have also given many people the opportunity to get into stoneware pottery and porcelain, and even small-scale manufacturing.
 Producing somewhat consistent ware will be a matter of learning to program the up and down temperature ramps to compensate the amount of ware in the chamber with the inaccuracy of the pyrometer and the condition of the elements.
 Uptime will depend on being vigilant about maintenance (e.g. replacing relays, thermocouples, elements as needed).
 Before getting too depressed, it is possible to do amazing things: Crystalline glazes for example were once the domain of a select few, but now they are simple because of these devices.

 Consider some specific points about making these contraptions work:

 Hobby kilns are not so bad after all.
-Like so many other things in ceramics, limitations can be compensated for by experience and care.
-If you get richer some day, take a look at an industrial grade electric kiln, they are amazing.
+Like so many other things in ceramics, limitations can be compensated for by experience, care and an electronic controller.

 Should you get a gas kiln instead?
-If you get really rich it is an option, but be prepared for quadruple the price!
+Be prepared for quadruple the price!
 And installation hassles and costs that could double that again!
-At cone 10 high temperatures are "on your side", all the common ceramic materials melt easily so you don't have to fiddle with frits or boron.
+At cone 10 high temperatures are "on your side", all the common ceramic materials melt easily so frits are not needed.
 Bodies and glazes are less expensive.
 Glazes seem to just fit bodies naturally.
 Ware durability is almost a given.
-That being said, gas kilns require more expertise and dedication to fire and willingness to lose loads of ware during the learning period (when fired wrong neither the temperature or reduction atmosphere distributes evenly).
-It is possible to spend $50,000 or $100,000 and not be able to get it working!
-It is definitely best to buy one through you local ceramic supplier to get their support.
-You will know that other customers are using it successfully and learn details about by-laws and installation issues.
-I personally have a cone 10 reduction kiln.
-But, strangely, I do hundreds of electric firings for every gas firing.
+That being said, gas kilns require more expertise and dedication to fire and willingness to lose loads of ware during the learning period.
+Since there is a danger of spending $50,000 and running into serious issues it is best to buy one through your local ceramic supplier to get their support.
+A big advantage of this is being sure about by-laws and installation issues.

 Related Information